Kash’s Corner: Jan. 6 Detainees Facing Unfair Treatment in Detention, Including Solitary Confinement

 And we have a situation where zero for 500 have been charged with insurrection or any crime rising to that level.

-Um and we've also, you know, unfortunately there was loss of life on that day too.
+And we've also, you know, unfortunately there was loss of life on that day too.

-And you know, you have to investigate those seriously and thoroughly.
+And, you know, you have to investigate those seriously and thoroughly.

-What's come out recently is that uh the loss of life that occurred on that day was not due to the direct violence of any of the individuals that have been arrested.
+What's come out recently is that the loss of life that occurred on that day was not due to the direct violence of any of the individuals that have been arrested.

-No one's been charged with murder, no one's been charged with manslaughter, and there's countless hours of footage that the Department of Justice and the FBI have not released to the public.
+And there's countless hours of footage that the Department of Justice and the FBI have not released to the public.

-And more importantly, I understand sometimes that you can't produce publicly everything until the trial process is complete, but that information and that video evidence has been withheld from the defense attorneys for these individuals.
+And more importantly, I understand sometimes that you can't produce publicly everything until the trial process is complete.

-And to me, as a former public defender and a prosecutor, that is not an application of the law that I practiced under.
+And to me, as a former public defender and prosecutor, that is not an application of the law that I practiced under.

-So right, apparently there's something like 14 to 15,000 hours of this footage, I guess, from all sorts of cameras, personal, public, and otherwise.
+Apparently, there's something like 14 to 15,000 hours of this footage, I guess, from all sorts of cameras, personal, public, and otherwise.

 Another thing I was thinking earlier as you were speaking, you know, these appeals, for example, how long can this take?

-I mean, because these people have been, you know, you know, what I used to tell folks when I was a public defender, um, having to have spent time in solitary confinement with your clients and sometimes having to stay there after the client's uh been taken back to a cell until the Bureau of Prison Guards can come and get you waiting hours, it's not pleasant.
+You know, what I used to tell folks when I was a public defender, having to have spent time in solitary confinement with your clients and sometimes having to stay there after the client's been taken back to a cell until the Bureau of Prison Guards can come and get you waiting hours, it's not pleasant.

 And I think every federal prosecutor should spend one hour in solitary confinement as part of their training.

-So they know what when they ask a judge to detain someone for months, if not years, what they are exactly doing, what price they are exactly exacting from the criminal justice system and who they're removing from the community and what conditions they're placing upon them.
+So they know when they ask a judge to detain someone for months, if not years, what they are exactly doing, what price they are exactly exacting from the criminal justice system and who they're removing from the community and what conditions they're placing upon them.

-I think that would um be a good way to teach individuals who are trying to practice before a federal judge to apply the law fairly.
+I think that would be a good way to teach individuals who are trying to practice before a federal judge to apply the law fairly.

 These things take time and money.